francium/qinterest/README.md

 ```

 The alternative to storing short-urls in the pins table would be to have them stored in a
-separate table and reference some pin in the pins table.
+separate table and reference them from the pins table.
 Additionally, but with added
-complexity, we could also support on-demand short-url generation that possible expire
+complexity, we could also support on-the-fly short-url generation that could also expire
 after some specified amount of time.

 #### API